top of page

 Why privilege one species (humans) over all other animal species, when we all breathe and share the same earth?

-Arukah Animal International envisions a world where we don’t differentiate between all who live, all who breathe, where we transcend all borders, to be the equal of all living beings, in our astonishing variety and diversity, that we are in fact all a part of a natural evolution of life forms.
-We are in fact not a thing apart.
+Arukah Animal International envisions a world where we don’t differentiate between all who live, all who breathe, where we transcend all borders, to be the equal of all living beings, in our spectacular variety and diversity, that we are in fact all a part of a natural evolution of life forms.
+We are in fact not a thing apart, but instead beings together.

-Arukah Animal International sees more-than-human animals as creators of their own lives, as subjects, to thrive, to live, in all their richness and complexity, their individual and insistently singular and purposeful selves in all their marvel, flooding us with wonder.
+Arukah Animal International sees more-than-human animals as creators and subjects of their own lives, to thrive, to live, in all their richness and complexity, their individual and insistently singular and purposeful selves in all their fascination, flooding us with wonder.

 Cows_Dorit_3.jpg